mdn/content/files/en-us/web/css/font-size-adjust/index.md

     - `cap-height`
       - : Normalize the cap-height of the fonts, using the cap-height by the font size.
     - `ch-width`
-      - : Normalize the horizontal narrow pitch of the fonts, using the advance width of “0” (ZERO, U+0030) divided by the font size.
+      - : Normalize the horizontal narrow pitch of the fonts, using the advance width of "0" (ZERO, U+0030) divided by the font size.
     - `ic-width`
-      - : Normalize the horizontal wide pitch of the font, using the advance width of “水” (CJK water ideograph, U+6C34) divided by the font size.
+      - : Normalize the horizontal wide pitch of the font, using the advance width of "水" (CJK water ideograph, U+6C34) divided by the font size.
     - `ic-height`
-      - : Normalize the vertical wide pitch of the font, using the advance height of “水” (CJK water ideograph, U+6C34) divided by the font size.
+      - : Normalize the vertical wide pitch of the font, using the advance height of "水" (CJK water ideograph, U+6C34) divided by the font size.

 - {{cssxref("&lt;number&gt;")}}